Host Company Requirements

 SACC-USA is a designated J-1 visa sponsor in the following areas of training:

 Management, Business, Commerce & Finance, the Sciences, Engineering, Architecture, Mathematics, Industrial Occupations, Public Administration and Law.

-The visa service fees depends on the length of the training period and cover all our administration.
+The SACC-USA visa service fees depends on the duration of the training period and cover all our administration.

 0 – 3 months

-Additional fees associated with a J-1 visa are an interview fee paid to the U.S. Embassy in Stockholm and a SEVIS fee paid to the Department of Homeland Security.
+Additional fees associated with a J-1 visa are an interview fee of $160 in local currency paid to the U.S. Embassy and a SEVIS fee of $180 paid to the Department of Homeland Security.
 These fees are usually covered by the intern/trainee.